mega6453/AppiumWizard/ICONS.md

 * <a href="https://www.flaticon.com/free-icons/log" title="log icons">Log icons created by Iconjam - Flaticon</a>
 * <a href="https://www.flaticon.com/free-icons/wifi" title="wifi icons">Wifi icons created by Ilham Fitrotul Hayat - Flaticon</a>
 * <a href="https://www.flaticon.com/free-icons/brands-and-logotypes" title="brands and logotypes icons">Brands and logotypes icons created by Freepik - Flaticon</a>

+---

+🙏 Thanks to all the amazing creators on [Flaticon](https://www.flaticon.com/) for providing these icons.